-Dr. Kathleen Hunter serves as interim director of the Doctor of Nursing Practice (DNP) program at Chamberlain College of Nursing.
-She is also the director of the Master of Science in Nursing (MSN) degree program.
+Dr. JoAnn Trybulski serves as director of the Doctor of Nursing Practice (DNP) degree program at Chamberlain College of Nursing.
+She brings more than 35 years of combined clinical nursing, leadership, management and instruction experience to her role.

 Dr. Juli Daniels is an associate professor in the Doctor of Nursing Practice (DNP) degree program at Chamberlain College of Nursing.
 Previously, she served as an associate professor in the Master of Science in Nursing (MSN) Healthcare Policy specialty track at Chamberlain.
 She has more than 30 years of experience in nursing education, leadership and administration.